gabrie30/bran-muffins/README.md

 - 4 cups butter milk
 - 2 cups apple sauce or greek yogurt

+### Cooking

+Combine ingredients, dont over stir, then bake for 20 mins at 425 degrees.

+### Storing

+When cooled, bag and put in freezer.

+### Eating

-Combine then bake for 20 mins at 425, when cooled bag and put in freezer.
-To eat microwave for 55 seconds on high cut in half and add butter.
+To eat, microwave frozen for 55 seconds on high, cut in half, and add butter to taste.